 The income guidelines for FAMIS Prenatal Coverage are between 0% FPL to 205% FPL.
 It is important to note that a pregnant woman counts as a two people (or more if multiple children are expected) when determining household size.

-(Example - A single undocumented pregnant woman, a family of 2, earning \$3,369 a year or below may be eligible for FAMIS PC)
+(Example - A single pregnant woman without lawful immigrant status, a family of 2, earning \$3,369 a year or below may be eligible for FAMIS PC)